Looking out of the sector: Donor Journey

 In the post you’ll have also received a simple questionnaire that needs filing in before you donate- if you forget it they can give you a copy when you arrive.

-Within a week of the donation you’ll get a text saying where you blood has been issued to.
+Within a week of the donation, you’ll get a text saying where your blood has gone, and when it's being used.

 So- why does it work so well?

 The ask is simple and regular.
 It’s always the same and it’s something I know I can do.
-I also know it’s something I’m asked for 3 times a year.
+I also know it’s something I’m asked to do 3 times a year.

 Smooth process.
 I arrive and the system is so easy- I’ve never had the whole process take more than an hour and you move between each section fairly rapidly.

 Showing up counts.
 This is something not a lot of people know, but as I have quite slow-flowing blood I have had the experience of not being able to complete a blood donation.
 When this happens the fact I attended still shows on my record and counts towards my grand total of donations.